phpgears/event/README.md

 Event base classes and handling interfaces

-This package only provides the building blocks to Event
+This package only provides the building blocks to events

 ## Installation